Important Legal Disclaimer

 ✓ 8.
 Bargaining Done Price negotiated down from asking (even 3-5% matters)

 If you can't tick all eight, you're not ready to make an offer.
 Keep looking.
-For apartment buyers, add your apartment checklist items like strata fees and building inspections.
+For apartment buyers, your first apartment checklist should include strata fees, building inspections, and body corporate regulations.
+A thorough new apartment checklist protects your investment.
+Don't rush when buying first home Australia properties.

 Success Stories: First Home Buyers Who Got It Right